Trusted Reviews was founded in 2003 with a simple purpose: to give our readers thorough, unbiased and independent advice on what to buy.

-Our affiliate links are either added automatically post-publication by software, or manually post publication by a member of the affiliates team.
-Our ‘Best overall’ and ‘Best value’ units are added by a member of the editorial team, as they also act as summaries of our buying advice.
+Our affiliate links are either added automatically post-publication by software, or manually post-publication by a member of the team.

-We automatically query thousands of products every day to try and find the best deals available for a product.
-We will show the cheapest price on the market that we can find unless:
+We automatically query hundreds of thousands of products every day to try to find the best deals available for a product.
+We’ll display the cheapest price on the market that we can find unless:

-Whenever possible we’ll also highlight Recommended Deals that may not be the cheapest but come with good customer service.
+The retailer lacks repute.
+Whenever possible, we will also highlight Recommended Deals that may not be the cheapest but come with good customer service.

 Sometimes, we will agree to advertise a specific offer from a specific retailer.
 On those occasions, we will clearly label that this is the case.